caramortati/C2-Beaconing-Wireshark/README.md

 ---
 ## 5. Conclusion:
-- Summarize key insights about IR, lessons learned, and/or potential improvements

 This project demonstrated how network traffic analysis can be used in IR to detect Command-and-Control (C2) beaconing behavior using Wireshark.
 By simulating a compromised systen in a controlled lab environment, it was possible to observe how the compromised victim machine communicates with an attacker controlled server through periodic HTTP requests.